Behavior Modification Training – Itsaboutdog

 Evaluation Of Results:

 We teach the dog to behave correctly, but this same work forces the owner to reconsider his behavior to prevent similar problems from occurring in the future.
-Any problem is a serious test of strength for both sides of the conflict.
+Any problem is a severe test of strength for both sides of the conflict.

 Behavior Modification Techniques: